PrestaShop/prestashop.github.io/news/_posts/2015-09-21-starter-theme-news.markdown

 Template inheritance is a common concept shared among all major template engines ([among which Smarty](http://www.smarty.net/inheritance)), so it should make no difference when PrestaShop starts supporting other template engines, like [Twig](http://twig.sensiolabs.org/) (see [Twig's documentation](http://twig.sensiolabs.org/doc/templates.html#template-inheritance)).

-Rendering is now performed in a single step, and the `header.tpl` & `footer.tpl` files are not mandatory anymore.
+Rendering is now performed in a single step, and the `header.tpl` & `footer.tpl` files are no longer mandatory.

 It means it is now the template rendered by the controller which chooses the layout.